thedeveloperme10/Leetcode_Solutions/Sliding Window Median.md

 ### Algorithm

-__Similar problem__ to [Find Median from Data Stream](https://leetcode.com/problems/find-median-from-data-stream/).
-Review [my solution to that problem](https://github.com/RodneyShag/LeetCode_solutions/blob/master/Solutions/Find%20Median%20from%20Data%20Stream.md) first, as we will be use the same algorithm explained there.

 __Heap vs. TreeSet__ - removing a specific element from a heap takes `O(k)` time.
 Instead, use a [TreeSet](https://docs.oracle.com/javase/8/docs/api/java/util/TreeSet.html) to achieve `O(log k)` for removal.
 Also, iterating over a `TreeSet` returns the elements in sorted order.
 We also don't need to `reverse()` our `Comparator` like we did in the previous problem.

 __Dealing with duplicate values in input array__ - Normally we would store _values_ in our `TreeSet`, but since duplicate values can exist, we will store _indexes_ instead, which are unique.
 Using an index, we can always retrieve the corresponding value using the input array.